 - Educational: Informative videos can also help plan brand attention for your audience.

-- Testimonials: They help showcase how a customer utilizes your product - and whether they're satisfied.
+- Testimonials: Testimonials help showcase how a customer utilizes your product - and whether they're satisfied.

 - Entertainment: Entertaining videos are administered exclusively to captivate the audience.
 It can be an encouraging way of emphasizing the brand voice - and expanding a sense of community.